-Incline Hammer Curls is an effective exercise for developing the biceps and the brachialis which is the muscle at the top of the forearm.
+Incline Hammer Curl exercise is an effective exercise for developing the biceps and the brachialis which is the muscle at the top of the forearm.

 Incline Hammer Curls is a stricter version of the traditional Hammer Curl because it takes away the lower body from the exercise.